Pretrained Language Models are Symbolic Mathematics Solvers too!: Introduction

 Their vanilla transformer model during training learns to build the correlation between$\int Fg$ and $fG$ for solving symbolic mathematics.
 We differ from their model by (i) forcing our transformer model to develop conditional probability between randomly generated functions $P_{\Theta}(f|G)$ and $P_{\Theta}(g|F)$ as follows:

 where $P_{\Theta}$ is our pretrained transformer model and $\Theta$ is the learned parameter (weights and biases).
 By re-framing the problem to a conditional probability model, we bypass the distributions of randomly generated functions $P(F)$ and $P(G)$.
-Our method also shows marginal robustness to different types of data set generation method, as shown in table \ref{tab:gen2}. (ii) Our model’s predictions improve even when there is a difference of length between input and output sequence.
+Our method also shows marginal robustness to different types of dataset generation method, as shown in table \ref{tab:gen2}. (ii) Our model’s predictions improve even when there is a difference of length between input and output sequence.
 This is because of the phenomena of heavy-tailed distribution, where the model can generate rare small or large output expressions \citep{sornette2006critical, martin2018implicit}.
-Our model is less sensitive with large difference of length between input and output mathematical expressions (i.e., the problem and the solution sequence.) as explained in Section~\ref{sec:theory}.

-The paper is organized as follows: In Section \ref{problem-formulation} we discuss the prediction of our pretrained transformer model in the language conditional probability and optimization, Section \ref{sec:theory} discusses our proposed of heavy-tailed self-regularization under the mild condition of our pretraining, Section~\ref{Methodology} discusses experimental setting and methodology, architecture, datasets, and the evaluation metric, and Section~\ref{Empirical} poses the following research questions and answers them: \begin{enumerate} \item Does this pretrained model help us to use less data for fine-tuning? \item Does the result of this fine-tuning depend on the languages used for pretraining? \item How robust this fine-tuned model is with respect to distribution shift of test data in comparison with fine-tuning data? \end{enumerate} Section~\ref{Related work and Discussion}, discusses literature review, and finally, Section~\ref{conclution} concludes the paper.
+The paper is organized as follows: In Section \ref{problem-formulation} we discuss the prediction of our pretrained transformer model in the language conditional probability and optimization, Section \ref{sec:theory} discusses our proposed theory and hypothesis which will be verified in our experiments, Section~\ref{Methodology} discusses experimental setting and methodology, architecture, datasets, and the evaluation metric, and Section~\ref{Empirical} poses the following research questions and answers them: \begin{enumerate} \item Does this pretrained model help us to use less data for fine-tuning? \item Does the result of this fine-tuning depend on the languages used for pretraining? \item How robust is this fine-tuned model with respect to the distribution shift of test data compared to fine-tuning data? \end{enumerate} Section~\ref{Related work and Discussion}, discusses literature review, and finally, Section~\ref{conclution} concludes the paper.